dbsloan/duplexseq/README.md

 ## duplexseq_batchscripts.pl

-This script is called with a single input:
+This script can generate a set of commands in a separate shell script for each input library to automate calling of many of the scripts in the pipeline described above.
+It is called with a single input:

 `perl duplexseq_batchscripts.pl input_files.txt`